nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

      - Set the data rate.
    * - end_channel
      - <channel>
-     - End the channel for the sweep.
+     - End channel for the sweep (in MHz, as difference from 2400 MHz).
    * - nRF21540
      - <sub_cmd>
      - Set nRF21540 Front-End-Module parameters.